beauCoker/hacking/README.md

 #> -1.427219
 ```

 The OLS estimate for the coefficent `beta_0` on the treatment variable `w` is -1.4272186.
-Compute the hacking interval around this value with `hacking_lm`:
+Compute the hacking interval around this value with `hacking_lm`, allowing for a `theta = 0.5` percent change in the loss.

 ``` r
 library(hacking)